elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-natural-selection-contribute-to-the-foundations-of-animal-behavior.md

 url: /learn/psychology/questions/how-does-natural-selection-contribute-to-the-foundations-of-animal-behavior
 score: -1.0
 related_article1:
-    id: 166420
+    id: 166402
-    title: Discuss the role of development in shaping animal behavior.
+    title: >-
+        What is cultural transmission and how does it affect animal behavior?
     subject: Psychology
-    url: /learn/psychology/questions/discuss-the-role-of-development-in-shaping-animal-behavior
+    url: /learn/psychology/questions/what-is-cultural-transmission-and-how-does-it-affect-animal-behavior
 related_article2:
+    id: 166401
+    title: >-
+        Describe the role of learning in animal behavior and its impact on adaptation.
+    subject: Psychology
+    url: /learn/psychology/questions/describe-the-role-of-learning-in-animal-behavior-and-its-impact-on-adaptation
+related_article3:
     id: 166405
+    title: >-
-    title: Discuss the mechanisms of cultural transmission and their impact on social structures.
+        Discuss the mechanisms of cultural transmission and their impact on social structures.
     subject: Psychology
     url: /learn/psychology/questions/discuss-the-mechanisms-of-cultural-transmission-and-their-impact-on-social-structures
-related_article3:
-    id: 166398
-    title: Explain Tinbergen's four questions and their significance in studying animal behavior.
-    subject: Psychology
-    url: /learn/psychology/questions/explain-tinbergens-four-questions-and-their-significance-in-studying-animal-behavior
 related_article4:
-    id: 166397
+    id: 166416
-    title: What are the key components of animal behavior as defined in the course?
+    title: >-
+        Explain the differences between directional, stabilizing, and disruptive selection.
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-components-of-animal-behavior-as-defined-in-the-course
+    url: /learn/psychology/questions/explain-the-differences-between-directional-stabilizing-and-disruptive-selection
 related_article5:
-    id: 166405
+    id: 166422
-    title: Discuss the mechanisms of cultural transmission and their impact on social structures.
+    title: >-
+        What are the fitness benefits of group hunting in animals?
     subject: Psychology
-    url: /learn/psychology/questions/discuss-the-mechanisms-of-cultural-transmission-and-their-impact-on-social-structures
+    url: /learn/psychology/questions/what-are-the-fitness-benefits-of-group-hunting-in-animals
 ---

 &nbsp;